stefanspringer1/SwiftWorkflow/README.md

 For a quick start, just see the conventions (between horizontal rules) given below and look at some code samples.
 A complete example is given as [SwiftWorkflowExampleProgram](https://github.com/stefanspringer1/SwiftWorkflowExampleProgram), using some steps defined in the library [SwiftWorkflowExampleLibrary](https://github.com/stefanspringer1/SwiftWorkflowExampleLibrary).
 The common data format being read at each “entry point” (job) in that example (which could be e.g. an XML document in other cases) is defined in [SwiftWorkflowExampleData](https://github.com/stefanspringer1/SwiftWorkflowExampleData).

-The API documentation is to be created by using DocC, e.g. in Xcode via „Product“ / „Build Documentation“.
+The API documentation is to be created by using DocC, e.g. in Xcode via „Product“ / „Build Documentation“.[^2]

+[^2] But note that in the current state of DocC, that documentation will not document any extensions, see the Swift issue [SR-15410](https://github.com/apple/swift-docc/issues/210).

 The `import Workflow` and other imports are being dropped in the code samples.